 mount.lustre is used to start a Lustre client or target service.
-This program should not be called directly; rather it is a helper program invoked through mount(8) as shown in Synopsis on page 264.
+This program should not be called directly; rather it is a helper program invoked through mount(8).
 Lustre clients and targets are stopped by using the umount(8) command.